Jantho Orangutan Release Site

 Orangutans are deliberately chosen by SOCP staff, before they are transported to the reintroduction site.
 Once they have had a full health assessment and show natural signs of orangutan behaviour, for example building nests, and become relatively wild within the captive setting, they are then planned to be released.
 The orangutans are transported to the reintroduction cages where they will spend a short period of time familiarising themselves to the area before they are then released.

 After being released, each orangutan will be monitored frequently in the forest, starting in the morning once an orangutan steps out from their sleeping nest until towards the evening, where the orangutan has started building a new nest to sleep in.
 The purpose of this monitoring is to collect comprehensive data related to behaviour and survival capability of the reintroduced orangutans.

-- A full assessment of Penology.
+- A full assessment of Phenology.

-- A survey on White-handed Gibbon (Hylobates lar versitus) and Siamang (Symphlangus syndactylus) group densities by Multiple Triangulation Survey (MTS).
+- A survey on white-handed Gibbon (Hylobates lar versitus) and Siamang (Symphlangus syndactylus) group densities by Multiple Triangulation Survey (MTS).

 - Ongoing survey on mammals.

 A plan for engaging local communities is currently being established to tackle the issues of land encroachment activities.

 Click here to visit our case study supported by Mohamed bin Zayed Species Conservation Fund